benspector-mls/pong/README.md

 - `gameItem.$element`
 - `gameItem.x`
 - `gameItem.y`
-- `gameItem.velocityX`
+- `gameItem.speedX`
-- `gameItem.velocityY`
+- `gameItem.speedY`

 When creating a factory function, the function should return an object that has a specific set of properties already assigned to it.
-The properties that you want customized for each object should be parameterized.
+The properties that you want customized for each object should be **parameterized** (turned into parameters/variables).

 For example, consider this data for animal objects: